Phaeomelanin Intensity

 • White Swiss Shepherd

 Dog breeds with a very light phaeomelanin intensity are almost exclusively recessive red (no eumelanin) or domino (reduced eumelanin).
-The idea is that there may be “low intensity modifiers” that can only affect dogs with these patterns.
+The idea is that there may be untestable intensity modifiers that only affect dogs with these patterns.
+Some white dogs have reddish shading, mainly on the ears.

-There’s an important difference between dogs with white-appearing pigment and dogs without pigment.
+There’s an important difference between dogs that appear white due to having very light red pigment and truly white dogs without pigment.

-Dog breeds that are white because of whitehead or extreme piebald (like Dalmatians or white Bull Terriers) have a somewhat increased risk to suffer from congenital deafness or sunburn.
-They can have unpigmented patches on their nose and skin and are more often born with blue eyes.
+But dog breeds that are white because of whitehead or extreme piebald (like Dalmatians or white Bull Terriers) have a somewhat increased risk to suffer from congenital deafness or sunburn.
+They can have unpigmented patches on their nose and skin and may have a butterfly nose or blue eyes.

-Dogs with very light red pigment, on the other hand, do not suffer any of the problems related to pigment loss.
+Dogs with very light pigment do not suffer any of the problems related to pigment loss.

 Yellow